tmahlburg/tfm/README.md

 * localization

 ## Non-Features
-These features are going to be intentionally omitted:
+These features are never going to be part of tfm:

 * dependencies on specific desktop environments
-* windows management like tabs, split views or similar
+* window management like tabs, split views or similar
 * plugins or script support
 * a lot of configuration options